About

 - A willingness to let design lead the technical call occasionally.
 Some product decisions get made by the person drawing the flow, not the person designing the database.
 I’m that person.

-If that’s you (Senior Product Design or Design Engineering role, ideally with product ownership and system-level autonomy) I’d like to hear from you.
+If that’s you (a Senior Product Designer role, ideally with product ownership and room to prototype in code) I’d like to hear from you.